-Storybook presets are grouped collections of
+Storybook preset addons are grouped collections of

 addons configurations that support specific use cases in Storybook, such as typescript or MDX support.

 A preset is a set of hooks that is called by Storybook on initialization and can override configurations for

 Each configuration has a similar signature, accepting a base configuration object and options, as in this webpack example: